 Because of the trust developed in that relationship, the food company turned to Elevated again when they needed to relocate … along with all their equipment from a 120,000-square-foot facility to a 500,000-square-foot facility.
 During the company’s facility transition, Elevated was there from start to finish — assisting with the breakdown, packaging, transportation, installation, and startup of the relocated air compressors.
 The results?
 The project (and the compressed air systems) flowed seamlessly.

 What began as a simple maintenance request has grown into a true partnership between the two South Carolina-based companies.
 Today, this same food company makes up nearly $500,000 in revenue for Elevated.
-More importantly, this company now operates with one of the most energy-efficient compressed air systems in the country.
+More importantly, this breakfast company now operates with one of the most energy-efficient compressed air systems in the country.
 Its state-of-the-art equipment offers food-grade quality, enabling employees to deliver tasty breakfast treats to people nationwide.